microsoft/ignite-learning-paths-training-aiml/aiml20/speaker-notes.md

 ### SLIDE: Wrapping up

-Key points:

-* It's easy to add humanlike capabilities with pre-built AI.
+It's easy to add humanlike capabilities with pre-built AI.
 Pre-built models can't do everything, but they can get you a long way, quickly.
 We'll learn about custom models for the remaining 20% later in thus learning path.

-* You don't need a lot of expertise to get started, but everyone needs to thing about the ethical implications of AI and how it affects people.
-Make sure you've developed an ethical framework for using AI, and stick to it.

-* Finally, AI is powerful, but it isn't magic.
+AI is powerful, but it isn't magic.
 It's driven by data and, at its core, fairly simple math.
 Always keep the data in mind, and use it to help you understand what's going on.
+In particular, remember that even the best AI can make mistakes, especially about groups that aren’t well represented in the training data.

+Finally, try it out!
+You don't need a lot of expertise to get started, but everyone needs to thing about the ethical implications of AI and how it affects people, so make sure you've developed an ethical framework for using AI, and stick to it.

 ### SLIDE: Docs Alert